Federal Tax Counter:

 Chair of: Committee of the Whole

-Phil has been active with District issues since 1975 when he joined the McLean Gardens Residents Association in the fight to save that 43-acre housing complex from destruction.
-He ran for a seat on the Advisory Neighborhood Commission in 1979 and continued to serve as an ANC Commissioner until he took office as an At-Large member of the Council.
+Phil has been an active participant in District politics since 1975 when he became a member of the McLean Gardens Residents’ Association.
+While there, he was a large part of the effort to save the 43-acre housing complex from destruction.
+He later ran for a seat on the Advisory Neighborhood Commission in 1979 and continued to serve as an ANC until he took office as an At-Large Member of the Council.

-Phil believes government should be an honest, efficient deliverer of services that the District should help those least able to help themselves to develop the skills to become self-sufficient and end the cycle of poverty, and that government must do this without increasing the tax burdens already shouldered by our middle and upper income residents.
-The District, as the nation's capital, should be a model of service delivery -- in public education, public safety, and public health.
+Phil believes that government should be an honest, efficient deliverer of services.
+And that the District should help those least able to help themselves to develop the skills to become self-sufficient and end the cycle of poverty, and that government must do this without increasing the tax burdens already shouldered by our middle income residents.
+The District, as the nation’s capital, should be a model of service delivery – in public education, public safety, and public health.

-Phil came to Washington from Cleveland, Ohio in 1970 to obtain a Bachelor’s degree in political science from The American University.
+Phil came to Washington, DC from Cleveland, Ohio in 1970 to obtain a Bachelor’s Degree in Political Science which he earned from American University.
 He grew up in a family dedicated to public service.
 His mother was a national crusader for nursing home reform.
-His grandmother had been president of the Michigan State League of Women Voters, was appointed by President Roosevelt to the federal Office of Price Administration, and was a founder of the Grand Rapids Urban League.
+His grandmother had been President of the Michigan State League of Women Voters, was appointed by President Roosevelt to the Federal Office of Price Administration, and was a founder of the Grand Rapids Urban League.

-Phil has an adorable daughter, Adelaide, who attends DC Public Schools.
+Phil has one adorable daughter Adelaide, who attends DC Public Schools.
 He lives in Northwest DC.